Public Water Access Plan

 Existing Water Access Locations

-The following project reference map includes all known existing public water access locations within the City of Annapolis or immediately adjacent to the City.
-Updates to the map will be added as new information about other existing locations becomes available.
-If you see something incorrect or missing from the map, please email Eric Leshinsky, Chief of Comprehensive planning, at firstname.lastname@example.org.
-Additional maps focused on each of the City's major creeks will be added to this webpage in the coming weeks.
+The following project reference maps, which include a citywide map and creekshed specific maps, include all known existing public water access locations within the City of Annapolis or immediately adjacent to the City.
+Updates to the maps will be added as new information about other existing locations becomes available.
+If you see something incorrect or missing from the map, please email Eric Leshinsky, Chief of Comprehensive planning, at email@example.com.

 The Planning Team has identified the following five recent plans from other jurisdictions as precedents for the outcomes of the Public Water Access Plan.
 A 1-page synopsis is provided for each precedent plan.